Diane Arkenstone

 Diane Arkenstone is a New-age singer/songwriter and multi-instrumentalist.
 She is an opera singer and plays multiple instruments including guitar, keyboard, wood flutes, dulcimer, synthesizers, percussion, metal drum, and kalimbas.

 Her discography contains over 55 albums spanning a variety of genres.
 Throughout her career, she has also collaborated creatively as part of the duo, Enaid & Einalem, and with fellow new-age musician, and ex-husband, David Arkenstone, as well as producer Derek Nakamoto.

 She's also released numerous projects and collaborations through her self-owned label, Neo Pacifica Recordings, including projects under the names Ah Nee Mah and Enaid, and collaborations like Earth Trybe and Marquis Ensemble.

 About

 Diane grew up in California on a working cattle ranch.
 She wrote her first song at the age of three and started playing guitar at the age of seven.

-Since childhood, she has endured a lifetime of medical ailments resulting from complete AV block (atrial ventricular block) in her heart.
-She has had multiple heart surgeries and over 30 major surgeries total.
+Since childhood, she has had multiple heart surgeries.
 In 2004 she was an official spokesperson for the American Heart Association.